Last updated Monday 6th July 2022

 - Please wait in your car or outside until a few minutes before your appointment time.

-We recognise that for our community the opening of Tasmania’s border is likely to cause increased levels of stress and anxiety so please call us on 6334 2740 (North) or 6431 9711 (North West) if you have any questions or concerns about your personal circumstance or your preferences for your ongoing service provision.
+We recognise that the continued high rates of COVID in the community may cause you stress or anxiety, so please call us on 6334 2740 (North) or 6431 9711 (North West) if you have any questions or concerns about your personal circumstance or your preferences for your ongoing service provision.

-We appreciate your support in keeping Laurel House as safe as possible for our clients, staff and visitors over the coming months.
+We appreciate your support in keeping Laurel House as safe as possible for our clients, staff and visitors.

 Kathryn Fordyce, CEO